sirdashasan/library-management/README.md

 # 📚 Library Management System

 A robust and modern Library Management System built with Java 21 and Spring Boot.
-This monolithic application supports essential library operations for both **librarians** and **patrons**, including book management, user handling, borrowing and returning books, and real-time availability tracking via reactive streams.
+This monolithic application supports essential library operations for both **librarians** and **patrons**, including book management, user handling, borrowing and returning books and real-time availability tracking via reactive streams.

 ## 🚀 Features